Our plan is simple

 For more: www.linkedin.com/in/dr-ian-jones-4a821827

-Nancy Kehoe, RSCJ, PhD - Clinical Professor of Psychology, Harvard Medical School
+Nancy Kehoe, RSCJ, PhD - Assistant Clinical Professor of Psychology, part time, Harvard Medical School

 RSCJ, PhD She is a member of the Religious of the Sacred Heart, an international congregation of Catholic women religious that lives out its vocation in the service of education.
 Her area of expertise in her faculty service is religion and spirituality in the clinical context.
 For thirty-five years, using a model she created, she has led groups on spiritual beliefs and values for adults with psychiatric disabilities.
 She presents frequently at regional, national, and international conferences.
 Many have praised her 2009 book: Wrestling with Our Inner Angels: Faith, Mental Illness and the Journey to Wholeness.